kuanhungchen/awesome-tiny-object-detection/README.md

 ## Updates

+* (4/27) Add PyTorch implementation for `Single-Shot Object Detection with Enriched Semantics`
 * (4/22) Add paper `Efficient Object Detection in Large Images Using Deep Reinforcement Learning`
 * (4/22) Add more code for `EfficientDet: Scalable and Efficient Object Detection`
 * (4/16) Add project and code for `Finding Tiny Faces`